artineering-io/flair-docs/flair/getting-started/index.md

 By not being constrained to photorealism, the same material can look completely different even under the same lighting conditions.
 However, painterly materials still need to work in unison to form a coherent look.
 For this purpose, you can change attributes of multiple materials at the same time using the [Bulk Attribute](/flair/art-direction/bulkattr/) tool (`BULK` button in the [_Flair Shelf_](./flair-shelf/)).
 {: .info}

-Our custom materials can also drive stylization effects procedurally through the use of [_NoiseFX_](/flair/art-direction/noisefx/).
+Our custom materials can also drive style effects procedurally through the use of [_NoiseFX_](/flair/art-direction/noisefx/).

 ### NoiseFX
 The [_NoiseFX_](/flair/art-direction/noisefx/) tool (`NFX` button in the [_Flair Shelf_](./flair-shelf/)) allows to control effects procedurally from within the material.
 When used subtly, the tool can quickly produce natural-looking fluctuations within effects.